filecoin-project/filecoin-docs/content/en/about/basics/how-filecoin-works/index.md

 ---
-title: "How Filecoin works"
+title: "How Filecoin Works"
-description: "Filecoin is a complex set of processes.
-This page gives a basic introduction to how the Filecoin network operates.
-While the Filecoin network is similar to other cryptocurrency networks, there are some differences that developers looking to build on the network should be aware of."
-lead: "Filecoin is a complex set of processes.
-This page gives a basic introduction to how the Filecoin network operates.
-While the Filecoin network is similar to other cryptocurrency networks, there are some differences that developers looking to build on the network should be aware of."
-draft: false
-images: []
-type: docs
+description: "An overview of how the Filecoin network operates - binding clients and storage providers through storage and retrieval deals."
 menu:
     about:
-    parent: "lorem"
+        parent: "about-filecoin-basics"
-    identifier: "how-Filecoin-works-07075c50f709d784995b27c2ec421991"
 weight: 20
-toc: true
-aliases:
-    - "/about-filecoin/how-filecoin-works"
 ---

+This page gives a basic introduction to how the Filecoin network operates.
+While the Filecoin network is similar to other cryptocurrency networks, there are some differences that developers looking to build on the network should be aware of.

 ## The Network